 Following interviews (1) with men and women about their life, a collaborative platform is open to write (2) snapshots inspired by their stories, and compose (3) and stage (4) the new 99 play.
 All participants work in collaboration in small and autonomous groups coached by professionnals.
 Open and agile, the process is easy to adapt to local constraints and priorities.

 Open and innovative, the creative process is easy to adapt to local constraints and priorities

-For instance, interviewing hundreds of people can be very long and complex.
-The 99 project collaborative writing platform can leverage on existing material (such as records, pictures, testimonials etc..) as sources of inspiration for the short monologues.
+For instance, interviewing hundreds of people can be long and complex.
+The 99 project collaborative writing platform can leverage on existing materials (such as records, pictures, testimonials etc..) as sources of inspiration for the short monologues.

 Staging a play with 99 actresses and actors requires large theaters and backstages.
 The format of the shows can be much lighter, such as lighweight staged reading performances.